MarianFigula/Fina-interview-project/ReadMe.md

 ```

 The investments are returned in every
-response to update the localstorage
+response to update the localstorage.